tower120/trackable_ptr/README.md

 Does not increase object lifetime (like `shared_ptr`)

-Alos, kinda replacement for `weak_ptr` in terms of object aliveness track.
+Also, kinda replacement for `weak_ptr` in terms of object aliveness track.
 Dead elements have nullptr `trackable_ptr`'s.